gaitaldawamneh/jira-clone/README.md

   - npm install -g ts-node(install as global)(is not recognized as an internal or external command)
   - npm ERR! code EJSONPARSE(npm install {ts-node --save-dev,typescript -g,typescript --save-dev })
   - npm install pg --save(to install postgresql)
-## preparing for typescripts:
-  - Unlike an interface, the type alias can also be used for other types such as primitives, unions, and tuples.
-  - interface can extend a type or an interface
-  - interface and the type describe the shape of an object but the syntax differs, interface S{(x:number,y:number):void;} type S = (x: number, y: number) => void; , interface S { x: number; y: number; }, type S = { x: number; y: number; };

-  -(npx tsc --init, touch src/app.ts{create new file})
-  - in the scripts field inside the package.json(dev: ts-node-dev ts_file_name)
-  - to rerun after save the ts file we add(dev: ts-node-dev --respawn --transpile-only ts_file_name)
-  - <T>typescripts Generics declaration (any non-declared variable)
-  - void (annotate the return type explicitly to void)(used if no data to return)
-  - The static members of a class are accessed using the class name and dot notation
-  - Type Assertion or casting(<>)
-  - Namespaces (a TypeScript-specific way to organize code.) (.d.ts)
-  - tcs (file_name)
-  - create config file (tsc --init)(npx tsc --init)(tsc-node-dev)
-  - running script (tsc-node-dev ts_file_name)
-  - Promise<void> nice to learn the promise but we put the void as it will not return any data
-  - a class in type script after compiling how it would looks in javascript
-  - type
 ## what i learned from this project:
 - module-alias/register
 - Written in modern React, only functional components with hooks
 - the styling is not sorted well like using sass but in a new technique that i like and learned in details
 - very tricky ways using styled-components has been learned(adv:1-track of which components and injects their styles 2-unique class names 3-every bit of styling is tied to a specific component)
 - i read about ECMAScript to understand the errors like (Cannot use import statement outside a module) and differents between ECMAScript and the javascripts (CommonJS is a module formatting system).
 Succinctly, Node.js as a platform provides an environment outside of the traditional web browser for executing JavaScript code (It's important to note here that Node.js was created for building network applications using JavaScript).
 CommonJS is a module formatting system.
 It is a standard for structuring and organizing JavaScript code.
 CJS assists in the server-side development of apps and it’s format has heavily influenced NodeJS’s module management.

 ## useful libraries:
 - Color from 'color' and how to use it (darken, tostring )
 - styled-components(createGlobalStyle)
 - <fragment> is used to wrap or group multiple elements without adding an extra node to the DOM.

 ## basics I learned:
  - Enums allow a developer to define a set of named constants.
  - The static members of a class are accessed using the class name and dot notation